LearnDataSci/articles/Housing Price Index Regression/readme.md

         </tr>
         <tr>
             <td>federal_funds_rate</td>
             <td>The interest rate at which banks lend reserve balances to other banks overnight.
-This is a measure for short term interest rates.</td>
+This is a measure for short-term interest rates.</td>
             <td>When this increases, housing_price_index decreases.</td>
             <td>https://fred.stlouisfed.org/series/FEDFUNDS</td>
         </tr>